Skip to Content

 Grant’s Farm had so much fun inviting everyone to drive through their property for Halloween that they started a new tradition–drive through holiday lights!
 This event is extra special because traditionally the farm is closed to the public in the winter.

-They’re also doing the Drive Through event that we started loving.
+They’re also doing the Drive Through event FOR TWO DAYS ONLY that we started loving.
 This year you’ll get to drive by the Busch Family Estate all lit up for Christmas!
 The tour also includes a drive through the Tiergarden (now dressed up as the North Pole) and past the grand gates.
+Only available Dec 13 and 14th.

 If you have the cash, Grant’s Farm has added a REALLY COOL way to enjoy the lights — with a VIP Fire Pit.
 The fire pits are located next to Mirror Lake (the first lake you see on the tram tour) and includes beer, water and s’more kits (and chairs).
 Hot chocolate & other drinks are extra.
 Up to 12 people can attend, so you can share the cost with friends or grandparents.
 Cause this little soirée will cost your $400.
 The good news is the fire pit is yours for the whole night, includes parking and you get to see the rest of the lights on your way out.